 7.1.
-Definition of the "Sitting Upright" position
+Definition of the "Sitting" position

-- 7.1.1.
-The shooter must sit freely and must not support himself or herself with his or her back, arms or legs on the chair or any other standing device.
+7.1.1.
+The shooter must sit freely and must not support himself with his back, arms or legs on the chair or any other standing device.

 It is not permitted to lean on the shooting table with the abdomen or chest; both elbows may be supported on the shooting table.

-The feet must be behind the marking of the firing line on the ground, the tips of the shoes pointing towards the target. - 7.1.2.
+The feet must be behind the marking of the firing line on the ground, the tips of the shoes pointing towards the target.

+7.1.2.
 The rifle may only be placed with the fore-end gunstock on a mounting device provided by the organizer.